gicentre/elm-vegalite/docs/changeNotes.md

 - New position channels `Theta`, `Theta2`, `R` and `R2` for radial positioning (e.g. pie charts).
 This is technically a breaking change as they are new variants in the exposed `Position` type, although in practice this won't break any existing specifications unless pattern matching against all `Position` variants (VL4.9).

+* `hdTitleFontWeight` now correctly uses a `FontWeight` parameter (`Bold`, `W300` etc.) rather than a string.
+The string version inadvertently slipped through in earlier versions.
+Any specifications that use a String for the weight can use the equivalent `FontWeight` variant.

 ## Additions

 - `pDatum` for specifying a literal data-driven positioning (VL.4.9).